nens/lizard-client/README.md

 ### Release

 Doing a release for your package is easy.
 There is a grunt task to tag and push tags to github.

+**NOTE: make sure you are not running `grunt serve` in a different session**

 Workflow:

     git pull origin
     git checkout staging